 - handful of fresh, roughly chopped cilantro

 - Place lemongrass, galangal, garlic, 2 kaffir lime leaves, and dried chilies in food processor.
 Pulse until fine.
-It's hard sometimes to break down the tough lemongrass and galangal, so it might take awhile.

 - Boil the water for the pasta, so you can cook the noodles while you are making the sauce.